-With so many businesses effectively shut down, not to mention the enormous pressures on the NHS and other essential public services, the economic shocks resulting from Coronavirus cannot be underestimated.
+With so many businesses effectively shutting down, not to mention the enormous pressures on the NHS and other essential public services, the economic shocks resulting from Coronavirus cannot be underestimated.

-As the government injects massive sums of money to keep the economy afloat and jobs in place, the main priority is to get through this turbulent period.
+As the government injected massive sums of money to keep the economy afloat and jobs in place, the main priority was to get through this turbulent period.

-At the time of writing, most industry specialists agree that we’re unlikely to see a major house price crash.
+At the time of writing, most industry specialists agree that the likelihood of a house price crash still remains remote.

-There’s an understanding that there may well be a temporary downturn but prices will bounce back quickly.
+There’s a consensus that there may well be a temporary downturn but prices should bounce back.